 In addition to that, a user looking for the footer section on your website can find continuous scrolling quite frustrating as it becomes challenging to reach the endpoint of the page.

-Now, since you have understood both Pagination and Infinite Scrolling along with their pros and cons, it is time to decide which one can be a better option for your website/store.
+Since you have understood both Pagination and Infinite Scrolling now along with their pros and cons, it is time to decide which one can be a better option for your website/store.

 Considering all the factors, here is my take on Paging vs Progressive loading:

 1. If the user experience and user engagement is your topmost priority, go with Infinite Scrolling else stick to Pagination.